vmunde62/devops-task1/README.md

     trivy image --exit-code 0 --severity HIGH,CRITICAL <image name>

-This will allow pipeline to continue, evn if trivy finds any vulnerabilty of any level.
+This will allow pipeline to continue, even if trivy finds any vulnerabilty of any level.

 ## Running container as non-root
 The nginx image from official docker repository is already configured as a non-root user.
 So we dont have to mention different user in kubernetes deployment yaml.